Silver Lady Scindapsus

 Like most Scindapsus, the Silver Lady contains insoluble calcium oxalate crystals.
 If ingested, it can cause significant oral irritation, swelling of the mouth, tongue, and throat, and digestive upset in cats, dogs, and humans.

-Use a well-aerated, chunky aroid mix.
-A blend of potting soil, perlite, and orchid bark is ideal to ensure oxygen reaches the roots.
-This plant prefers being slightly root-bound and typically only needs repotting every 2 years.
+Use a chunky aroid mix of potting soil, perlite, and orchid bark.
+This plant likes being slightly root-bound and usually only needs repotting every couple of years.
+Drainage holes are essential.

 Common Issues